Be Dog Smart

 - Move calmly and quietly around any dog.

-- All that hugging and kissing - you might like it, dogs don't!
+- All that hugging and kissing - you might like it, not all dogs do.

 - Remember all dogs have teeth.